These easy toy storage ideas will save your sanity and help control the chaos of life with kids. I’ve got ideas for organizing books and games too!

 This is the inside of a closet, so I’m not going to put a lot of effort into making it look beautiful.
 But I do think it’s important for it to look tidy.
 If it looks tidy we’re more likely to maintain and put things away.
 That’s why I invest in uniform-looking containers to help things feel less chaotic.

 Be sure your containers are sturdy and will stand the tests of kids and time!
 I love these Sterilite Containers.
-We’ve had them for about two years now, and they’ve held up great.
+We’ve had them for about four years now, and they’ve held up great.
 I wanted something with a lid that wouldn’t pop off easily, but also that the kids could open and close by themselves.
-We use mostly the shoebox-sized ones, but also have some of the larger size.
+We use mostly the 6-quart (shoebox-sized) ones, but also have some of the 15-quart size.
 In fact, I use these all over the house.
 I also like that they’re sort of see-through.
 When you can’t read yet it’s nice to be able to see what’s inside:) I try not to stack bins more than two-high, since that makes it harder to get things out and put them away.

 We have some larger Woodzeez houses and a farm, and I like to keep these on the bottom shelf where E can reach them (and put them away!) herself.